ionos-cloud/crossplane-provider-ionoscloud/docs/README.md

 ## References

 References are used to reference other resources on which the new resources are dependent.
-Using referenced resources, you can create a datacenter and a LAN using one command, without manually updating the LAN CR specification file with the required ``datacenterId``.
+Using referenced resources, you can create a data center and a LAN using one command, without manually updating the LAN CR specification file with the required ``datacenterId``.

 The references are resolved only once, when the resource is created, and the resolvers are generated